Van Life With Your Dog: The Complete 2026 Guide

 - Dogs with severe separation anxiety (van living means your dog is alone when you enter businesses)

-- Dogs that bark excessively at noises or passing people
+- Dogs that bark excessively at noises, strangers, or passing people

-- Dogs that overheat easily (brachycephalic breeds in warm climates)
+- Dogs that overheat easily, particularly brachycephalic breeds in warm climates

 Final Thoughts

-Van life with a dog is one of the most rewarding lifestyles I have experienced.
-Diesel and I wake up in national forests, on ocean bluffs, beside alpine lakes, and in charming small towns.
-He hikes more, swims more, and socializes more than he ever did in a house.
-The van is small, but the world outside it is enormous, and we explore it together every single day.
+Van life with a dog is one of the most rewarding ways to live.
+You wake up in national forests, on ocean bluffs, beside alpine lakes, in small towns worth discovering.
+Your dog hikes more, swims more, and explores more than they ever did in a house.
+The van is small, but the world outside it is enormous.

 Get the best Pawventures tips in your inbox